 Treating scalp psoriasis

-Systemic treatments are not commonly used just for scalp psoriasis but may be used if psoriasis is present elsewhere on the body and/or the psoriasis is moderate to severe.
+Systemic treatments are not often used for scalp psoriasis alone but may be used if psoriasis is present elsewhere on the body or if psoriasis is unresponsive to other treatment options.

 Mild scalp psoriasis

 There are many coal tar and non-coal tar medicated shampoos for treating lesions associated with scalp psoriasis.
 Keep in mind that medicated shampoos are designed for the scalp, not the hair.